Marijuana Legalization State Grading Map

 Under decriminalization the illicit market continues to dominate.
 Revenue that would otherwise be available for public purposes such as law enforcement, drug treatment, and education flows to drug traffickers.
 It is also not possible to regulate quality and to inform consumers what they are buying.
 Purchasers must often turn to sellers seeking to promote the use of far more dangerous drugs.

 Medical Marijuana: refers to the legal use of marijuana as medicine under state law.
 In 1996, California became the first state to approve medical marijuana, followed by Washington, Oregon, Alaska, and Nevada in 1998.
-29 states have now taken this step, 14 by ballot initiative and 15 by legislative action.
-Pennsylvania, Ohio, and West Virginia are the most recent states to grant approval.
+33 states have now taken this step, 14 by ballot initiative and 15 by legislative action.
+Oklahoma, Missouri, and Utah are the most recent states to grant approval.